Interview

 John Hill: I’d like to explore the main theme for DSEI this year, ‘Preparing the Future Force’.
 That's quite a broad theme, but it’s quite layered as well.
 Could you discern some of the different factors that have inspired this theme?

 Gary Waterfall: When we set this we didn’t know where we would be at the end of 2024, let alone where we’re going to be in September 2025.
 The theme is deliberately quite broad because within that broadness you can narrow it down into an area that’s appropriate and that’s pertinent.
-We need to be very careful that in setting our theme, we go down a narrow lens.
+We need to be very careful that in setting our theme, we don't go down a narrow lens.

 Everything I’m hearing, everything I’m seeing, places the tack that preparing the Future Force is exactly the right theme to have because it talks about the future force of today getting better with what they’ve got.